 Formal methods for the development of classical distributed systems have been extensively researched and studied.
 A great variety of consolidated formal theories, specification languages, design techniques, verification methods, and supporting tools have been developed and applied to several case studies.
 The challenge now is how to deal with the new problems (e.g., uncertainty, untrustworthiness, information loss, etc.) that are emerging in the development and maintenance of advanced computing systems, as those figured above.
 The employment of these new technologies, in combination or even in isolation, may unexpectedly expose the user to highly undesired consequences, such as threats to confidentiality and even financial or health danger.
-Ensuring the reliability, safety, availability, and so on, of such systems, is a very challenging problem, requiring rigorous modeling and analysis techniques that can be devised by the formal methods community.
+Ensuring the reliability, safety, availability, security, and so on, of such systems, is a very challenging problem, requiring rigorous modeling and analysis techniques that can be devised by the formal methods community.
 But, on the other hand, questions that arise are: Are, as they are, current formal methods suitable for the specification and analysis of such systems?
 Or do they require some kind of renewal?
 What are the upcoming challenges for the formal method community in devising formal techniques and tools for such systems?

 The goal of this workshop is to bring together industrial and academic experts, from a variety of user domains and software disciplines, to help advance the state of the art.
 We are interested in all topics related to synergies between the field of formal methods and the fields of the new emerging technologies and computational models.
 We are interested also in approaches that have been incorporated into the development of real systems, and in theoretical work that promises to bring practical, tangible engineering benefits.
 We also encourage position papers and experience reports, which identify and structure open challenges and research questions.